autred/blog/faq.md

 * [/u/waterandshade](http://reddit.com/user/waterandshade)
 * [Player Profile](/players/75392401)

-Nick comes up with ideas for cool machine learning things we can do with the d
+Nick comes up with ideas for cool machine learning things to do with the data.
+We're trying to get him to do more.

 ## What is your privacy policy?

 * All of the data provided comes from public sources such as the Steam WebAPI, Steam community profiles, and match replay files.
-* Valve allows you to opt-out by not selecting "Expose Public Match Data" in your Dota 2 options.
+* Valve allows you to opt-out by having "Expose Public Match Data" unchecked in your Dota 2 options.
 This causes you to appear as anonymous in future matches, although existing data is not deleted.
 * We use Google Analytics (and therefore cookies) to monitor site traffic.
 For more information, see [Google's privacy terms](https://www.google.com/policies/privacy/partners/).

 ## What are your terms and conditions?